ece-courses/ece-500-site/content/posts/program-overview.md

 ---

  This virtual online course aims to introduce you to research methods in Deep Learning, with a focus on Computer Vision!
-This 7-week course will help you develop a research project from start to finish.
-By the end of the class, you will have created a research report, mastered your presentation skills, and established habits for a fruitful research career!
+This 7-week program will help you develop a research project from start to finish.
+By the end of the program, you will have created a publication manuscript draft, mastered your presentation skills, and established habits for a fruitful research career!

 ---